INFORMATION ABOUT 2017 BELOW, STAY TUNED FOR 2018!

 Priscilla “Cilla” Owens (vocals) has been described as being “as smooth as Nancy Wilson, as authoritative as Sarah Vaughan, and as informed as Carmen McRae” (Jazz Times).
 Her credits include performances at Lincoln Center, the Blue Note, Symphony Space, Carnegie Hall, The Stevan Dweck Center for Contemporary Culture, the New York Historical Society, and the Brooklyn Museum.
 She has performed in Germany and the Caribbean, as well as in the Annual Festival of Jewish Music in Krakow, Poland, and the Blues to Bop Festival in Lugano, Switzerland, both with saxophonist Paul Shapiro’s Ribs and Brisket Revue.
 The Ribs and Brisket Revue has appeared at numerous venues and special events, such as the Oyhoo Festival’s Bringing Down the Roof, the Eldridge Street Museum Annual Awards Celebration, The Simon Wiesenthal Foundation Awards Celebration, and the 2008 Inaugural Ball at the National Synagogue.
 She has directed Hunter College’s Jazz Vocal Workshop for a number of years and has enjoyed a long association with singer Gregory Maninakis and his Mikrokosmos ensemble.

-Ethel Raim*** (vocals) – Recognized as one of the nation’s leading advocates for traditional performing arts, Raim is a master singer of unaccompanied Yiddish ballads and Balkan folk songs.
-She first gained recognition with American audiences during the folk revival of the 1960s as the founder of the influential all-women’s group The Pennywhistlers.
-Raim served as music editor of Sing Out!
-Magazine before joining Martin Koenig in founding the Balkan Arts Center in 1968, which later changed its name to the Ethnic Folk Arts Center and today is known as the Center for Traditional Music and Dance.
-Raim is a 2013 recipient of a prestigious Benjamin Botkin Award from the American Folklore Society for her career contribution to public sector folklore.
+Ethel Raim*** (vocals) – widely recognized for her expertise in both Yiddish and Balkan vocal traditions, is a master singer of unaccompanied Yiddish ballads and lyrical love songs.
+Raim first gained recognition with American audiences during the folk revival of the 1960s as the founder and director of the influential all-women’s a capella group, The Pennywhistlers.
+She has had a distinguished career as a performer, workshop leader, master singing teacher, and recording artist for the Elektra and Nonesuch labels.
+Raim has taught unaccompanied Yiddish singing at Yiddish Summer Weimar, KlezKamp, KlezKanada, New York University’s Tisch School of the Arts, and at Yiddish New York.
+She conducts singing workshops and master classes at universities and community centers here and abroad.
+Joining Martin Koenig in 1968 as co-director of the Balkan Arts Center (subsequently the Ethnic Folk Arts Center and today the Center for Traditional Music and Dance), Raim is a 2013 recipient of the prestigious Benjamin Botkin Award from the American Folklore Society for significant lifetime achievement in public folklore.

-Allen Lewis Rickman (theater) is an actor, writer, and director, whose credits include the Coen brothers’ Oscar-nominated A Serious Man, Barry Levinson’s You Don’t Know Jack (with Al Pacino), John Turturro’s Fading Gigolo (with Woody Allen), and recurring roles on Boardwalk Empire and Public Morals.
+Allen Lewis Rickman (Theater) is an actor, writer, and director, whose credits include the Coen brothers’ Oscar-nominated A Serious Man, Barry Levinson’s You Don’t Know Jack (with Al Pacino), John Turturro’s Fading Gigolo (with Woody Allen), ‘Red Skelton’ on The Marvelous Mrs. Maisel, and recurring roles on Boardwalk Empire and Public Morals.
 He co-adapted and directed the Drama Desk-nominated Yiddish Pirates of Penzance, and has acted on Broadway, Off Broadway, in regional theatre, and in Yiddish theatre.
-Plays he’s written have been produced in France, Denmark, Spain, Luxembourg, Sweden, and New Jersey, and his revue The Essence: A Yiddish Theater Dim Sum was published in the anthology Yiddishkeit, co-edited by the late Harvey Pekar.
+Plays he’s written have been produced in France, Denmark, Spain, Luxembourg, Sweden, Iceland, and New Jersey, and his revue The Essence: A Yiddish Theater Dim Sum was published in the anthology Yiddishkeit, co-edited by the late Harvey Pekar.

 Jenny Romaine (theater, teens) is a founding member of the Obie-winning Great Small Works visual theater collective based in New York City, and the inaugural winner of the Adrienne Cooper Award for Dreaming in Yiddish.
 She was a sound archivist at the YIVO institute for Jewish Research for 13 years and has dedicated three decades to the creation of New Yiddish Performance ranging from giant spectacle and film to installation and miniature theater performed in living rooms.
 For over 15 years she has music directed Bessie/Obie winning Circus Amok directed by Jennifer Miller.
 In 2016 Romaine received the Marshall T Meyer Risk Taker Award from Jews for Racial and Economic Justice and was a featured culture producer/educator on the Helix Project sponsored by Yiddishkayt Los Angeles in Belarus, Lithuania, and Latvia.
 Recently Romaine wrote and co-created Muntergang and other Cheerful Downfalls, a hand puppet show about two Yiddish radical puppeteers from the early 20th century (Zuni Maud and Yosl Kotler) and directed the Yiddish epic Bovo D’Antona adapted by New York Times bestselling author Michael Wex, for Yiddish Summer Weimar and KlezKanada.